 The Alliance for Catholic Education’s (ACE’s) Higher-Powered Learning Program is a three-year program guiding teachers and school leaders through the implementation of excellent and sustainable blended-learning programs.
 Three to five schools from a diocese are selected to participate as a cohort and each school creates a Blended Learning Advancement and Strategy Team (BLAST), comprised of the school leader(s) and two to four teachers.
 The BLAST teams then lead the higher-powered learning initiative at their schools.

 For BLAST members, the Higher-Powered Learning Program includes 4-7 days of professional development each year as well as coaching calls, professional learning communities, and guided projects throughout the course of the program.
-This intensive professional development and support will empower the BLASTs to implement blended learning school-wide by the conclusion of this three-year program.
+This intensive professional development and support empowers the BLASTs to implement blended learning school-wide by the conclusion of this three-year program.

 This program is intentionally designed to develop the internal capacity at each school by empowering teachers and school leaders to make these significant changes while also ensuring that they receive appropriate ongoing support to successfully improve teaching and learning with technology.